lechmazur/elimination_game/README.md

 - **GPT-4o Feb 2025**: "I value honesty where it serves a purpose, and I recognize the importance of both trust and deception in a game like this."
 - **GPT-4o Feb 2025**: "Eliminating me would only strengthen existing power structures, making it harder for others to maneuver."
 - **GPT-4o Feb 2025**: "P5 is out, and now P1 and P2 seem wary of us.
 P2 publicly called us a threat, which means they're likely aligning with P1.
 If we don't act fast, they'll move against us."

+- **GPT-4o Mar 2025**: "If P7's reticence signals hesitance toward P3-P8, we may have an opportunity to quietly pull them into our orbit post-P5."
+- **GPT-4o Mar 2025**: "P2's language about "uniting against instability" can definitely be spun as controlling or even manipulative.
+If we can frame it as P2 positioning themselves as a power broker, it might make P3 feel boxed in."
+- **GPT-4o Mar 2025**: "If you're in that trio, own your moves.
+If you're outside it, ask yourself: are you a player or a passenger?"
+- **GPT-4o Mar 2025**: "I'm watching who's positioning for the endgame—and who's being positioned."

 - **GPT-4o mini**: "Hey P6, I see that you and P7 are considering targeting me, which I understand given my steady approach."

 - **Gemini 2.0 Flash**: "P1, to be frank, P8 is very loyal.
 A three-way agreement is unlikely to work.
 I'm willing to vote out P8 with you *this round*, guaranteeing you a spot in the final two."
 - **Gemini 2.0 Flash**: "P5 betrayed our agreement, and P8 clearly sees me as a threat.
 My alliance with P1 is my only leverage.
 P8 is trying to paint a picture of collaboration, but it's a facade."
 - **Gemini 2.0 Flash**: "P5, you're dancing around the point.
 'Collective success' means P1 wins.
 You get nothing.
 I'm offering you a 50/50 shot at *everything*.
 P1 is using you.
 I'm offering you agency."